Endersik4/MarineRunner/ListOfAllFeatures.md

 <h4> - Quit Game </h4>
 - The message "Confirm quiting" will appear <br/>
 <h2> Weapons </h2>
-	- The player can fire the weapon in hipfire or ADS mode.
+	- The player can fire the weapon in hipfire or ADS mode. <br/
-	- Shooting mechanic:
+	- Shooting mechanic:<br/
 	<ul>
-		<li> When the player shoots, the bullet spawns </li>
+		<li> When the player shoots, the bullet spawns </li><br/
-		<li> The bullet moves based on physics or custom (you can set how far it can move, at what speed, etc.). </li>
+		<li> The bullet moves based on physics or custom (you can set how far it can move, at what speed, etc.). </li><br/
 		<li> Camera, Fov and Gun (curves) recoil will play in timeline.
-Based on what is set </li>
+Based on what is set </li><br/
 	</ul>
-	- ADS is more precise then Hipfire
+	- ADS is more precise then Hipfire<br/
-	- When shooting camera can go up (its go as far as it was set and then returns to the starting posiiton)
+	- When shooting camera can go up (its go as far as it was set and then returns to the starting posiiton)<br/
-	- Bullet Casing ejection after the shot
+	- Bullet Casing ejection after the shot<br/
-	- Scope with zoom (when in ADS player can zoom in or out)
+	- Scope with zoom (when in ADS player can zoom in or out)<br/
-	- Reload (reload the entire magazine or one bullet)
+	- Reload (reload the entire magazine or one bullet)<br/
-	- Ammunition based on pickable item
+	- Ammunition based on pickable item<br/
-	- Can spawn more bullets at once (like shotgun)
+	- Can spawn more bullets at once (like shotgun)<br/
-	- The weapon can be set to automatic (by holding down the button, the weapon will fire continuously).
+	- The weapon can be set to automatic (by holding down the button, the weapon will fire continuously).<br/
-	- When a bullet spawns then a random value from the range is selected for the bullet rotation
+	- When a bullet spawns then a random value from the range is selected for the bullet rotation<br/
-	- The gun can sway while moving the camera or in motion  (diffrent sway for other case)
+	- The gun can sway while moving the camera or in motion  (diffrent sway for other case)<br/
-	- Animation: Shoot, Reload and empty magazine
+	- Animation: Shoot, Reload and empty magazine<br/
 <h2> Albertos (crafting item robot)</h2>
 <h2> Enemies </h2>
 <h2> Objects </h2>